eBay/TrustFabric/InterOp.md

 TrustFabric leverages OAuth2 to implement token request flows. *It is important to note that the token interaction produces access tokens with application's identity and not the tokens for delegated access*.
 Identity, subject and access claims embedded in the token are for the application.
 Unlike OIDC, there are no separate identity tokens.
 The access token is implemented as a transparent token using JWT and can be used as application identity token (has identity claims embedded).
 The referral tokens are treated as code-grant issued by DevOps or by Operators.
 Code-grant delivery can be done via

 - OAuth2 code-grant flow
-- Back-channel i.e. Direct injection to application (e.g. Via secrets in Kubernetes)
+- Back-channel i.e. Direct injection to application (e.g. via secrets in Kubernetes)

 #### OAuth2 Authorization Code Flow